 As Chair of the Department of Thoracic Surgery at Roswell Park Cancer Institute, Todd Demmy sets high standards for cancer care.
 Demmy’s areas of expertise include lung cancer, mesothelioma and esophageal cancer.
 His specific research interests include minimally invasive thoracic surgery, post-surgical pain management and quality of life issues, regional lung chemotherapy and the management of pleural effusions.
 Demmy has also earned nearly $1.5 million in research grants for his institution, more than $100,000 of which was contributed toward lung cancer research.

-The NYU Langone Medical Center is home for researchers at Cancer Institute (NYUCI), who excel at translating laboratory discoveries into groundbreaking innovations in cancer treatment and patient-centered care.
-Lung cancer patients at NYUCI, an NCI-designated cancer center, gain access to the latest therapies and clinical trials, as well as a variety of programs in cancer prevention, screening, diagnostics and supportive services.
+The NYU Langone Medical Center is home for researchers at Perlmutter Cancer Center, who excel at translating laboratory discoveries into groundbreaking innovations in cancer treatment and patient-centered care.
+Lung cancer patients at Perlmutter Cancer Center gain access to the latest therapies and clinical trials, as well as a variety of programs in cancer prevention, screening, diagnostics and supportive services.
 Teams of multi-disciplinary doctors meet weekly to discuss the lifestyle and needs of individual patients, allowing them to create highly personalized cancer care plans.
-The NYU Cancer Institute's thoracic oncology team specializes in patients with almost any abnormality of the chest, specifically those who are ineligible for surgery and wish to participate in a clinical trial.
+The NYU Perlmutter Cancer Center’s thoracic oncology team specializes in patients with almost any abnormality of the chest, specifically those who are ineligible for surgery and wish to participate in a clinical trial.

 Harvey Pass, M.D.